KCAU-TV: Citadel ownership

 Wesray intended all along to sell some of Forward's television properties and its four radio stations, and KCAU-TV was the first to find a buyer.
 In July 1985, KCAU-TV was purchased for $14 million by Citadel Communications, a company owned by Phil Lombardo.
 General manager Turner exited, receiving a standing ovation from staff.
 Days after closing on the purchase, Lombardo put his stamp on the station on November 18, 1985, firing 22 staffers in what a front-page headline of the Sioux City Journal termed a "purge" of a third of the staff; he was reported to have called KCAU-TV "hemorrhaging" and in need of "major surgery".
-Among those to lose their jobs was Jim Henry; Canyon Kid's Corner, by then a weekly show, was cancelled after 32 years on the air and more than 70,000 guests.
+Among those to lose their jobs was Jim Henry; Canyon Kid's Corner, by then a weekly show, was canceled after 32 years on the air and more than 70,000 guests.